truenas/documentation/content/References/ACLPrimer.md

 In TrueNAS, ACLs specify which users or system processes (trustees) have access to datasets or shares.
 ACLs also determine what operations trustees may perform.

 Each entry in an ACL specifies a trustee and an operation.
 For example, if an SMB share has an ACL that contains:

 ```
 Who: User
 User: user1
+Type: Allow
 Permissions: Full Control

 Who: User
 User: user2
+Type: Allow
 Permissions: Read
 ```